 Keep everyone happy and set aside some extra supplies.
-That way, anyone that’s super unhappy can start over if they want to.
+That way, anyone that's hates their project can start over if they want to.

 Put out some extra materials that won't be used in the project, too, so people can get creative and make the project their own.

 It's always good to have a project so people know where to start.

 Once you demonstrate a couple projects though, your friends' creative wheels are sure to start spinning.

 Make sure to leave time during your Halloween craft party for some freestyle crafting.
 You might be surprised by what your friends come up with when they get their hands on a little paper and glue!

 I hope these easy craft party ideas have inspired you to throw your own Halloween craft party!

 P.S.
 Check out all of my Halloween Crafts and Recipes here!